zencart/documentation/content/dev/developer_environment.md

 ## Innodb Settings

-The Zen Cart installer allows for setting a define to create all Database tables usin InnoDb rather than MyIsam.
+The Zen Cart installer allows for setting a define to create all Database tables using InnoDb rather than MyIsam.

 To enable this you need to add a define e.g.